A different kind of all-inclusive

 For something more all-in, there’s Villa Pia in Umbria.
 It’s also run by a British family who moved there in the nineties.
 Morag and Kevin took on an old villa in the sleepy hilltop village of Lippiano and created a charming retreat that fills with families every year.
 The 17-room main house proved so popular that they later took on a neighbouring palazzo too.

 Three daily Italian feasts are included, and you can help yourself to drinks and snacks, including those all-important ingredients for a spritz.
-There’s even an industrial coffee machine for guests to use at any time.
+There’s even a proper coffee machine available any time.
 Like at Caserio del Mirador, it feels like being part of an extraordinarily generous family home.
-And it really is a family affair: Morag and Kevin’s children are taking the reigns from their parents, and many of the staff, nearly all from the local village, have been part of life at Villa Pia for years.
+And it really is a family affair: Morag and Kevin’s children are taking the reins from their parents, and many of the staff, nearly all from the local village, have been part of life at Villa Pia for years.

-Days revolve around mealtimes in the courtyard, time at the pool, games of tennis and relaxation in the beautiful grounds, all with valley views as a bucolic backdrop.
-Kids ramble among the play areas, forming a tight-knit clan as the week rolls on.
+Days revolve around mealtimes in the courtyard, time at the pool, games of tennis and relaxation in the beautiful grounds, all with valley views as an arcadian backdrop.
+Kids roam among the play areas, forming a tight-knit clan as the week rolls on.
 Ours loved the simple joy of a tree-hung tyre swing best of all.
 For something more structured, there are art and cookery lessons to join.

 Country Kids Resort